Out of the cave: French isolation study ends after 40 days - WTMJ

 The team members followed their biological clocks to know when to wake up, go to sleep and eat.
 They counted their days not in hours but in sleep cycles.

-On Friday, scientists monitoring the participants entered the cave for the first time since the experiment started.
-They said many of the people in the research group miscalculated how long they had been in the cave and thought they had another week to 10 days to go.
+On Friday, scientists monitoring the participants entered the cave to let the research subjects know they would be coming out soon.
+They said many of the people in the group miscalculated how long they had been in the cave and thought they had another week to 10 days to go.

 “It’s really interesting to observe how this group synchronizes themselves,” project director Christian Clot said in a recording done from inside the cave.
 Working together on projects and organizing tasks without being able to set a time to meet was especially challenging, he said.